Condition

 Pediatric Scoliosis

-- A child with scoliosis has a spine with an S or C shape.
-The child may look like he or she is leaning to one side.
+A child with scoliosis has a spine with an S or C shape.
+Other common symptoms of scoliosis may include:

 Frequently Asked Questions